chef/automate/components/docs-chef-io/content/automate/chef_automate_license.md

 The banner in the above image says:

-`Your Progress® Chef® Automate™ license is set to expire on DD/MM/YYYY!
+`Your Progress Chef Automate license is set to expire on DD/MM/YYYY!
 Contact the Account Team or email chef-account-team@progress.com for help or update with the new license key.`

 To apply for a new Chef Automate license, follow the steps: